 We would like to present to you five best places to visit in October.

-Sri Lanka In October Itinerary Idea
+Sri Lanka In October in 2021 Itinerary Idea

 Nuwara Eliya is probably the single most important city for tea production in Sri Lanka.
 Being situated at more than 1,800 meters of altitude, it is characterized by a very mild climate compared to the rest of the island.
 And October is the tea harvest month in this region.